Hanging out in the treetops...

 How we're helping

-Since 2016 Auckland Zoo has worked with the Spider Monkey Conservation Project in Venezuela to help fund vital community and education work, a forest replanting restoration project, forest ranger patrols and the monitoring and research of spider monkey populations.
+Since 2016 Auckland Zoo has worked with the Spider Monkey Conservation Project in Venezuela to help fund vital community and education work, a forest replanting restoration project, forest ranger patrols and the monitoring and research of the brown spider monkey (Ateles hybridus) populations.

-Captive-bred spider monkeys act as a safety net for spider monkey populations in the wild.
+Historically Auckland Zoo bred spider monkeys as a safety net for spider monkey populations in the wild.
+The last spider monkey born here was in August 2018.

 Spider monkey stories